rachatanawee/nst-stack/README.md

 bun run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+The application will automatically redirect to the default locale (e.g., `http://localhost:3000/en`).

 ### Running Tests